UP launches 3rd phase of 'Mission Shakti' | Law-Order

 Uttar Pradesh Governor Anandiben Patel and Chief Minister Yogi Adityanath were also present on the occasion.

-UP government's 'Mission Shakti' campaign focuses on ensuring safety and dignity of women and girls.
+UP government's 'Mission Shakti' campaign focuses on ensuring the safety and dignity of women and girls.

 Addressing the event, Adityanath said ''Mission Shakti'' will make the state and the country more capable.

 ''No society, state or country can become capable by ignoring half of its population.
-This campaign of women empowerment is a part of making the state and the country capable.
-Today (Saturday) 'Mission Shakti' programme was held in all 75 districts of the state, in which 75 women were honoured,'' he said.
+Today, the 'Mission Shakti' programme was held in all 75 districts of the state, in which 75 women were honoured,'' he said.

-Referring to the recent panchayat elections in the state, Adityanath said women have become village pradhans and block pramukhs at many places.
+Referring to the recent panchayat elections in UP, Adityanath said women have become village pradhans and block pramukhs at many places.

 He also extended ''Rakshabandhan'' greetings to all women.

-Later, Punjab National Bank MD & CEO S S Mallikarjuna Rao handed over a loan sanction letter of Rs 5,100 crore for implementation of the Ganga Expressway project to the Uttar Pradesh Expressways Industrial Development Authority (UPEIDA) in the presence of Sitharaman and Adityanath at another event.
+Later, Punjab National Bank MD & CEO S S Mallikarjuna Rao handed over a loan sanction letter of Rs 5,100 crore for implementation of the Ganga Expressway project to the Uttar Pradesh Expressways Industrial Development Authority (UPEIDA) in the presence of Sitharaman and Adityanath.

-Speaking on the occasion, Sitharaman said, ''I am very proud of the chief minister who understands the larger national interests and translates that into the state's own policies, and takes it to an execution level till the last mile.''
+Sitharaman said, ''I am very proud of the chief minister who understands the larger national interests and translates that into the state's own policies and takes it to an execution level till the last mile.''
 Referring to the infrastructure work going on in the state, she said, ''That which had to be done in six decades is being attempted to be completed within four-five years.
 It requires extraordinary commitment and efforts, and that is what the CM is doing.
 Pleasantly happy that a public sector bank has gone thinking forward.''
-Combined with the Yamuna Expressway, which connects Greater Noida to Agra, the Ganga Expressway would ensure a high-speed road corridor linking Lucknow to Delhi and the National capital Region (NCR), Nirmala Sitharaman's office said in a tweet.
+Combined with the Yamuna Expressway, which connects Greater Noida to Agra, the Ganga Expressway would ensure a high-speed road corridor linking Lucknow to Delhi and the National Capital Region (NCR), Sitharaman's office said in a tweet.

 ''The amount of Rs 5,100 crore, under the securitisation process, will be repaid to the bank within a period of 15 years from the toll to be received on the Agra-Lucknow Expressway,'' it said.